 The process of preparing the manuscript for publication consists of several stages.

 First stage is submission of the manuscript.
-The author provides a Word file with figures and tables (pages should be sequentially numbered), as well as a separate file with author’s agreement.
-These documents should be submitted to the website of the Ukrainian Antarctic Journal.
-The manuscript is reviewed by the Editor-in-Chief, and in the case of proper design and compliance with all scientific criteria, the Journal topics, absence of plagiarism, it is accepted for review.
-Materials submitted are checked by the editorial staff with regard to borrowing, using automated verification systems.
+The author provides a Word file with figures and tables (pages should be sequentially numbered), as well as a separate file with Author’s agreement.
+These documents should be submitted to the website of the UAJ.
+The Editorial office and Executive Editor evaluate the submitted manuscript for pertinince to the scope of the Journal, plagiarism, and strict adherence to all scientific criteria and then assigns the Reviewers.

 Second stage – reviewing.

-The manuscript is submitted to two experts for independent anonymous peer review.
-The editorial board provides the author with reviewers who timely and impartially fulfill the obligations of reviewing the manuscript, are not financially interested in research and do not represent the interests of a competing organization.
-In case of one positive and one negative feedback, the Editor-in-Chief appoints an additional Reviewer.
-Negative feedback is considered by the Editorial Board, which makes the final decision.
+The manuscript is submitted to two experts for independent anonymous peer review who timely and impartially fulfill the obligations of reviewing the manuscript, are not financially interested in the research and do not represent the interests of a competing organization.
+If one review is positive and the other is negative, the Executive Editor assigns an additional Reviewer, whose review informs the Editor’s final decision.
 If the manuscript is rejected, the Editorial Board reserves the right not to enter into discussions with the authors.

-Third stage – submission of the manuscript after a peer review.
+Third stage – submission of the manuscript after peer review.

-The author submits the manuscript in a Word file with the corrections, the file name marked "Corrected Author's name », as well as a file with explanations of the author regarding comments.
-If the manuscript does not return to the editorial office on time, it will be removed from consideration for this issue of the journal.
+The author submits the manuscript as a Word file with the corrections, the file named "Corrected Author's name », as well as a file with explanations of the author regarding comments of the Reviewers.
+If the manuscript does not return to the editorial office on time, it will be removed from consideration for the issue of the journal.
 If the manuscript is submitted after the deadline, it will have a new submission date.

 Fourth stage – submission of the manuscript for printing.

-The author submits the following files: the text of the manuscript in a Word file, name of the authors, name of the manuscript, name of the institutions, abstract, keywords.
-In separate files: figures, photos in TIFF, GIF, JPEG format, the desired resolution is 600 dpi.
-File names: author’s last name and fig.1, fig. 2.
-File with information about the authors.
+The author submits the following files: the text of the manuscript in a Word file and in separate files: figures, photos in TIFF, GIF, JPEG format; the desired resolution is 300 dpi.
+File names: author’s last name and fig.1, fig. 2 etc.